-The Mighty Company just launched in May last year, but it arrived on the scene with a business model that touched on three particularly buzzy fashion niches: direct-to-consumer, customizable, and all-moto-everything.
-Soon enough, Gigi Hadid was rocking a personalized leather bomber from the brand.
-As with everything the model touches, that jacket started (or, perhaps, continued) a trend towards personalization that's basically everywhere these days.
-Outerwear, however, was Instagram's favorite take on the trend — and Team Custom just got another member added to its roster, courtesy of The Mighty Company.
+The Mighty Company just launched in May last year, but it arrived on the scene with a business model that touched on three particularly buzzy fashion niches: direct-to-consumer, customisable, and all-moto-everything.
+Soon enough, Gigi Hadid was rocking a personalised leather bomber from the brand.
+As with everything the model touches, that jacket started (or, perhaps, continued) a trend towards personalisation that's basically everywhere these days.
+Outerwear, however, was Instagram's favourite take on the trend — and Team Custom just got another member added to its roster, courtesy of The Mighty Company.